-Admission Policy 2024/2025 for Edwalton Primary School Public Consultation period on proposed changes to Admission Arrangements 4th December 2018 to 15th January 2019.
-Amended policy approved and adopted by Governing Body 30th January 2019 2021/22 Policy reviewed and adopted by Governing Body 4th December 2019 2022/23 Policy reviewed and presented to Governing Body 24th February 2021 Minor amendments made to 21/22 & 22/23 policies comply with changes to School Admission Code Sep 21 & oversubscription criteria wording changes and in-year application links to information Dec 21 2023/24 Policy Reviewed and approved Governing Body 2.3.22 Minor amendments made to 23/24 policies following recommendations from Nottinghamshire County Council Admissions June 22 2024/25 Policy reviewed and presented to Governing Body 1.3.23 Admission arrangements for children starting school 2024-2025 Admissions for children about to start school are decided by the governors of the school, but the process is coordinated by Nottinghamshire County Council's Admissions Office - www.nottinghamshire.gov.uk/admissions email: admissions.ed@nottscc.gov.uk Parents/carers are required to apply on a common application form through the child's home local authority.
-The closing date for applications is 15th January 2024.
-Outcomes for on-time applications will be communicated to parents on National Offer Day 16th April 2024 or the next working day as per 2.12c of the Code.
+Admission Policy 2025/2026 for Edwalton Primary School Reviewed and approved by Governing Body 28.2.24 Admission arrangements for children starting school 2025-2026 Admissions for children about to start school are decided by the governors of the school, but the process is coordinated by Nottinghamshire County Council's Admissions Office - www.nottinghamshire.gov.uk/admissions email: admissions.ed@nottscc.gov.uk Parents/carers are required to apply on a common application form through the child's home local authority.
+The closing date for applications is 15th January 2025.
+Outcomes for on-time applications will be communicated to parents on National Offer Day 16th April 2025 or the next working day as per 2.12c of the Code.
 The published admission number per year group is 60.